What is a buyer reference?

 - 992: The invoice recipient is part of the direct federal administration and receives electronic invoices via the OZG-RE.

 - 993: The invoice recipient is part of the direct federal administration and receives electronic invoices via its own solution (neither ZRE nor OZG-RE).

 Set-up of a Buyer Reference ID

-Additional information on buyer references in Germany’s federal states can be found in the current state synopsis of the KoSIT (document with current implementation status of the states).
+Additional information on buyer references in Germany’s federal states can be found in the current state synopsis of the KoSIT (document with current implementation status of the states, in German only).

 When should a buyer reference be used and when not?

 The buyer reference must be indicated on every electronic invoice to public contracting authorities of the federal administration.